Action of 22 January 1783

 The action of 22 January 1783 was a single-ship action fought off the Chesapeake Bay during the American War of Independence.
-The British frigate Hussar, under the command of Thomas McNamara Russell, captured the French frigate Sybille, under the command of Kergariou-Locmaria.
-The circumstances of the battle included controversial violations of accepted rules of war regarding the flying of false flags and distress signals.
+The British frigate Hussar, under the command of Thomas Macnamara Russell, captured the French frigate Sybille, under the command of Théobald René de Kergariou-Locmaria.
+The circumstances of the battle included controversial French violations of accepted rules of war regarding the flying of false flags and distress signals.

 Background

-Sybille, a relatively new French frigate, was commanded by Théobald René de Kergariou-Locmaria, a French naval officer.
+Sybille, a relatively new French frigate, was commanded by Captain Théobald René de Kergariou-Locmaria.
 Sybille had three weeks previously engaged the 32-gun British frigate HMS Magicienne, under Captain Thomas Graves.
 The ships had fought until they had both been dismasted and were forced to disengage.
 Sybille made for a French port under a jury rig and was then caught in a violent storm.
 Due to this unfortunate series of events, Kergariou had been obliged to throw twelve of his guns overboard.

 Action

-On 22 January 1783 Hussar sighted the French 32-gun frigate Sybille.
-When she sighted Hussar, Kergariou ordered the English flag hoisted over the French, the recognised signal of a prize, and at the same time, in the shrouds, an English yachting flag, union downwards, the internationally recognised signal of distress.
+On 22 January 1783, Hussar, under the command of Thomas Macnamara Russell, sighted Sybille.
+When she sighted Hussar, Kergariou ordered British colours hoisted over the French, the recognised signal of a prize, and at the same time, in the shrouds, a British yachting flag, union downwards, the internationally recognised signal of distress.
 Accordingly, Russell bore down to her assistance, but as the two ships drew near, Russell became suspicious and bore away.
 Seeing this, to prevent Hussar from warning the rest of the British forces of his presence, Kergariou lowered the British flag and fired his broadside; he also attempted to lower the yachting ensign, but this got stuck in the rigging and could not be removed.